vladigleba/vladigleba.github.io/source/_posts/2014-03-05-deploying-rails-apps-part-1-securing-the-server.markdown

 nano /etc/sudoers
 ```

-and we’ll add the following line into it:
+and we’ll add the following line into it (we use "%" to indicate that this is a group name):

 ``` text sudoers
 %deployers      ALL=(ALL) ALL
 ```

 You can then exit the nano text editor by typing "Control-X" and typing "Y" when asked if you want to save.
 In case you’re wondering, the line we just added above will give the users in the `deployers` group the ability to run commands as `root`.
-If this is new to you, I can explain.
+If this is new to you, let me explain.

 Running commands while logged in as `root` is considered bad practice because, as the superuser, `root` can run any and all commands, and since there is no undo functionality in Unix, one accidental bad command and your system can be seriously disrupted.
 That’s why we created a separate user called `bob`, which will have deployment privileges and nothing else.